-The theme for all Muskingum College teacher education programs is "Developing teacher-leaders who encourage, equip, and empower all students."
-The programs are designed to prepare graduates to successfully demonstrate competence on PRAXIS III, the State of Ohio's entry-year teacher performance assessment, and to become highly qualified licensed teachers.
+The conceptual framework for all Muskingum University teacher education programs is "Developing teacher-leaders who encourage, equip, and empower all students."
+The programs are designed to prepare graduates to successfully demonstrate competence on PRAXIS II, the State of Ohio's entry-year teacher performance assessment, and to become highly qualified licensed teachers.

-At the undergraduate level, the department offers five majors, 23 licensure options and one endorsement.
-Students seeking licensure should secure an education advisor prior to the end of their first year in college and work closely with that advisor to ensure fulfillment of all College requirements for licensure.
+At the undergraduate level, the department offers five majors, 23 licensure options and two endorsements.
+Students seeking licensure should secure an education advisor prior to the end of their first year in college and work closely with that advisor to ensure fulfillment of all University requirements for licensure.

 Individuals desiring to work with adolescents ages 12 through 21 (grades 7-12) or in multi-age licensure areas (PreK-12) complete a major in a discipline along with the needed disciplinary and professional education courses to meet licensure requirements.
-Individuals seeking adolescent/young adult or multiage licensure should consult with both the chairs of the specific disciplines and the education faculty.
-They should request to have co-advisors, one from their major and one from the education department.
+Individuals seeking adolescent/young adult or multi-age licensure should consult with both the chairs of the specific disciplines and the education faculty.
+They are required to have co-advisors, one from their major and one from the education department.